elytra/MatterLink/README.md

 - [Features](#features)
 - [Setup](#setup)

-A MatterBridge endpoint for MC servers!
+A Matterbridge endpoint for MC servers!

 THIS MOD REQUIRES YOU TO ALSO RUN A MATTERBRIDGE RELAY https://github.com/42wim/matterbridge

-Chat with us on IRC: [#matterbridge @ irc.esper.net](irc://irc.esper.net/matterbridge)
+Chat with us on IRC: [#matterlink @ irc.esper.net](irc://irc.esper.net/matterlink)

 ## Downloads